waughsh/waughsh.github.io/_posts/2017-10-29-On-Torchtext.md

-This is quite straightforward, in `fields`, the amusing part is that `tsv` file parsing is order-based, in my raw `tsv` file, I do not have any header, and this script seems to run just fine, but I would imagine if there is a header, then the first element `Text` should match the column header.
+This is quite straightforward, in `fields`, the amusing part is that `tsv` file parsing is order-based.
+In my raw `tsv` file, I do not have any header, and this script seems to run just fine.
+I  imagine if there is a header, the first element `Text` might need to match the column header.